Dab (dance): Popularity

 Dabbing has made its appearance in politics, as well.
 In January 2016, Democratic presidential candidate Hillary Clinton dabbed on The Ellen DeGeneres Show.
 In October 2016, Congresswoman Loretta Sanchez dabbed at the end of a Senate debate against Attorney General Kamala Harris.
 On January 3, 2017, Cal Marshall, 17-year-old son of Rep. Roger Marshall (R-Kan), dabbed at his father's swearing in as a Congressman, confusing House Speaker Paul Ryan.
-On February 22, 2017, Deputy Labour Leader Tom Watson dabbed in the UK's House of Commons.
+On February 22, 2017, Deputy Leader of the Labour Party Tom Watson dabbed in the UK's House of Commons.
 French presidential candidates Emmanuel Macron, Benoît Hamon and François Fillon dabbed on TV in March 2017.
 In May 2017, Prince Sverre Magnus of Norway dabbed at the Royal Palace in Oslo during his grandparents' King Harald V and Queen Sonja's official appearance for their 80th birthday.
-In October 2017, Australian Labor Party leader Bill Shorten dabbed as part of a "diss track" criticising members of the Liberal Party.
+In October 2017, Australian Labor Party leader Bill Shorten dabbed as part of a diss track criticising members of the Liberal Party.
 He later alluded to the dab's infamy, stating that his children had been "humiliated" by it.

+In July 2016, Formula One driver Lewis Hamilton dabbed in celebration of his win at the Hungarian Grand Prix.

 In January 2017, an Australian cricketer Usman Khawaja dabbed in celebration of his half-century score in a Test match against Pakistan in Sydney.
 His move received mixed reactions, with some praising it and others accusing him of disrespecting his opponents.

-In February 2017, the president of Kenya, Uhuru Kenyatta, invited a dance group to State House to perform the dab dance move with him.
+In February 2017, the President of Kenya, Uhuru Kenyatta, invited a dance group to State House to perform the dab dance move with him.
 The president was doing the dab dance in a bid to appeal to the youthful population of Kenya to come out and register as voters.
 Some critics found this move to be in bad taste since there were other pressing issues like the doctors and lecturers strike that the president should have been dealing with rather than dancing.

 Today, the dab is both a dance move and a statement.
 The culture behind it has been propagated by celebrity use and memes.
 Many dancers incorporate the move in their repertoire as a minor addition to a set; a dab is usually used to mark a drop.
 In addition, the dance move has become notorious around the world and has gained the significant attraction and attention from media in many countries.

 Manchester United footballers Paul Pogba and Jesse Lingard also popularised the dab by performing the dance as their goal celebration.
 Wrestler T. J. Perkins often uses the move as a taunt or a sign of disrespect after a headstand headscissors takedown.

+On December 24th during 2017 the dance move was added to the hit game Fortnite.
+When it was released it cost 500 'vbucks', which was equivalent to $5 USD at the time.
+Since then, they have added many other varieties like the 'Infinite Dab' and the 'Gentleman's Dab.'